corinnahuber/CCL4PotionWitch/README.md

 Ghosts

 ## Goal
-The main goal is to defeat all ghosts in the small open world.
-The player starts out with 2 potion recipes that they can craft right away (sort of as a small tutorial), and 3 additional recipes can be found in the world.
+The player’s ultimate goal is to cleanse the forest by defeating all the ghosts haunting the world.
+To do this, they can craft up to five unique potions, each with its own effect.
+Ingredients are scattered throughout the world and must be gathered to brew potions at the cauldron inside the witch’s home.
+When a ghost appears, the player must quickly choose the right potion and throw it at the ghost to kill it.
+But beware — if the ghosts get too close and deal too much damage, it's game over!

 ## System Design
 **Player role:**